Morpho-evolution with learning using a controller archive as an inheritance mechanism

-The contributions of the method are two-fold: (1) it offers a novel algorithm for optimisation of both body-plan and controller of robots, that integrates evolution and learning: uniquely using a morpho-evolutionary algorithm for the former and an evolution-strategy for the latter; (2) it proposes the use of an archive as an efficient mechanism for transferring knowledge from ancestors to descendants.
-Crucially, this is not direct transfer through regular genetic inheritance from parents to offspring.
-This addresses the issue that occurs when evolving in complex morphological spaces of producing children that are morphologically distinct from their parents, and as such an inherited controller that performs poorly.
+The contributions of the method are two-fold: (1) it offers a novel approach for the joint optimisation of both body-plans and controllers of robots, that integrates evolution and learning: uniquely, it uses a morpho-evolutionary algorithm for the former and an evolution-strategy for the latter; (2) it proposes the use of an external archive as an efficient mechanism for transferring control knowledge from parents to offspring in situations where offspring are morphologically distinct from their parents.

-In addition to showing the benefits of using an archive as a form of inheritance in terms of increasing the efficiency of the approach (compared to methods that learn from scratch), the present paper provides new insights into the interplay of evolutionary and learning processes.
-In particular we show that the framework implicitly increases selection pressure for body-plans that maximise the \textit{learning-delta}, i.e. the magnitude of the learned performance value.
-Both findings will facilitate future work in conducting morpho-evolution directly in hardware, by enabling robots to learn faster.
+We show the benefits of using an archive (which interacts only with the learning process) in terms of increasing the efficiency of the approach (compared to methods that learn from scratch) and provide new insights into the interplay of evolutionary and learning processes.
+Moreover, as an additional contribution, our results show the emergence of different types of robots for different tasks.

-The rest of the paper is organized as follows: section~\ref{sec:rw} analyses the studies related to joint optimisation of the body-plan and controller of robots, then in section~\ref{sec:methods} MELAI is explained in detail; the experimental protocol is described in section~\ref{sec:exp} and the results are presented in section~\ref{sec:results}.
+The rest of the paper is organized as follows: section~\ref{sec:rw} analyses previous studies related to the joint optimisation of robot body-plans/controllers, then in section~\ref{sec:methods} MELAI is explained in detail; the experimental protocol is described in section~\ref{sec:exp} and the results are presented in section~\ref{sec:results}.
 Finally, sections~\ref{sec:disc} and \ref{sec:concl} discuss the results and conclude the paper.